noahsscott/phonics-project/00-project-overview/AI Guides/Project Documentation Style Guide.md

 ## 🎯 Documentation Principles

 ### The Four Pillars
-1. **Accuracy**: Every fact must be verifiable.
+1. **EVIDENCE BASED**: Every fact must be verifiable.
 No imaginary content or wishful data.
+References required.
 2. **Clarity**: A substitute teacher should understand it.
 No unnecessary jargon.
 3. **Conciseness**: Say it once, say it well.
 Combine related points.
 4. **Actionability**: Documentation should enable decisions and actions, not just record thoughts.